 To have equity in assessment, all learners would have an opportunity to learn, be evaluated and graded without any negative consequences from implicit or explicit bias from their peers and supervisors or the negative effects of their learning environment.
 Such difference in the learning experience could have significant short and long-term consequences for a medical student or resident.
 For example, it has been documented that medical trainees who identify as part of an underrepresented minority in medicine (URiM) may receive lower clerkship grades or evaluation scores compared to their non-URiM peers.
 In these studies, differences were not explained by observations of performance.
 In the short term, these negative impacts on evaluations could certainly impact the learner’s self-confidence, self-efficacy, and overall wellbeing.
 In the long-term, this could impact who may receive awards or honors (e.g. induction into honors societies) which, in turn, could lower the trainee’s chances of matching into a residency or fellowship program or obtaining a job.

-We often refer to the framework provided by Lucey et al. to recognize areas of potential inequities within the assessment process.
+We often refer to a framework to recognize areas of potential inequities within the assessment process.
 The authors propose three components to equity in the assessment process.
 Bias can be introduced and then potentially compounded in each of these components.

 We introduce this framework for considering equity in assessment because it also provides a scaffold for discussing potential strategies to reduce inequities in assessment while simultaneously reducing systemic oppression.
 It is not enough to adjust for potential biases of the individual evaluators or rotation.
 We must also embrace a shared mental model that all of our learners deserve a fair and safe environment to learn and be assessed as well as recognize non-performance based differences as manifestations of bias.
 In order to address these biases, we must look at each component of the assessment process to ensure that, (i) our instruments are fair; (ii) we train faculty to evaluate learners appropriately and correct for faculty contributions to the variation in grades; (ii) our learning environments provide equitable opportunities for learning where each learner performs at their best; and (iv) we use data in a responsible manner without further compounding bias.
 And we must measure and track these efforts.